 With all the technology around these days, we don’t need a tree to make a book.
 Scholastic survey of 2014 shows that 61% of school kids in the USA read digital books vs. 25% in 2010.
 Print books, CDs, Blu-ray discs are going to the past.
+Remember we used to rip DVD to MP4?
 Now we can download eBooks onto our Kindles, iPads, iPod, phones, laptops… the list is endless.
 Here’s a useful collection of sites for getting free eBooks (yes, free!) for all of you virtual bookworms.

 SEE ALSO: 200+ FREE & Useful Teacher Resources